-analysis of the digital state machine construal (DSM)-that computation-in-the-wild is not digital-is, if anything, even more consequential than the results derived from either the FSM or the EC critiques.
-Rather than go into them here, however, I instead want to say a word about method-specifically, about formality.
+Similarly strong conclusions can be arrived at by pursuing each of the other construals.
+Indeed, the conclusion from the analysis of the digital state machine construal (DSM)-that computation-in-the-wild is not digital-is, if anything, even more consequential than the results derived from either the FSM or the EC critiques.
+Rather than go into more construals here, however, I instead want to say a word about method-specifically, about formality.
 For a potent theme underlies all seven critiques: that part of what has blinded us to the true nature of computation has to do with the often pretheoretic assumption that computation and/or computers are formal.

-In one way or another, no matter what construal they pledge allegiance to, just about everyone thinks that computers are formal-that they manipulate symbols formally, that programs specify formal procedures, that data structures are a kind of formalism, that computational phenomena are uniquely suited for analysis by formal methods, and so on.
-In fact the computer is often viewed as the crowning achievement of an entire "formal tradition"-an intellectual orientation, reaching back through Galileo to Plato, that was epitomized in the twentieth century in the logic and metamathematics of Frege, Russell, Whitehead, Carnap, and Turing, among others.
+In one way or another, no matter what construal they pledge allegiance to, just about everyone thinks that computers are formal-that they manipulate symbols formally, that programs (formally) specify formal procedures, that data structures are a kind of formalism, that computational phenomena are uniquely suited for analysis by formal methods, and so on.
+In fact, the computer is often viewed as the crowning achievement of an entire "formal tradition"-an intellectual orientation, reaching back through Galileo to Plato, that was epitomized in the twentieth century in the logic and metamathematics of Frege, Russell, Whitehead, Carnap, and Turing, among others.

 This history would suggest that formality is an essential aspect of computation.
 But since the outset, I have not believed that this is necessarily so.
 For one thing, it has never been clear what the allegiance to formality is an allegiance to.
 It is not as if "formal" is a technical or theory-internal predicate, after all.
 People may believe that developing an idea means formalizing it, and that programming languages are formal languages, and that theorem provers operate on formal axioms-but few write "formal(x)" in their daily equations.
 Moreover, a raft of different meanings and connotations of this problematic term lies just below the surface.
 Far from hurting, this apparent ambiguity has helped to cement popular consensus.
-Freed of the need to be strictly defined ('formal' is not a formal predicate), formality has been able to serve as a lightning rod for a cluster of ontological assumptions, methodological commitments, and social and historical biases.
+Freed of the need to be strictly defined ("formal" is not a formal predicate), formality has been able to serve as a lightning rod for a cluster of ontological assumptions, methodological commitments, and social and historical biases.

-Because it remains tacit, cuts deep, has important historical roots, and permeates practice, formality has been an ideal foil, over the years, with which to investigate computation.
+Because it remains tacit, cuts deep, has important historical roots, and permeates practice, formality has been an ideal foil, over the years, in terms of which to investigate computation.

-Almost a dozen different readings of 'formal' can be gleaned from informal usage: precise, abstract, syntactic, mathematical, explicit, digital, a-contextual, non-semantic, among others.
-They are alike in foisting recalcitrant theoretical issues onto center stage.
+Almost a dozen different readings of "formal" can be gleaned from informal usage: precise, abstract, syntactic, mathematical, explicit, digital, a-contextual, nonsemantic, among others.33 They are alike in foisting recalcitrant theoretical issues onto center stage.
 Consider explicitness, for example, of the sort that might explain such a sentence as "for theoretical purposes we should lay out our tacit assumptions in a formal representation."
-Not only have implicitness and explicitness stubbornly resisted theoretical analysis, but both notions are parasitic on something else we do not understand: general representation.
-Or consider "a-contextual."
-Where is an overall theory of context in terms of which to understand what it would be to say of something (a logical representation, say) that it was not contextually dependent?
+Not only have implicitness and explicitness stubbornly resisted theoretical analysis, but both notions are parasitic on something else we do not understand: general representation.34 Or consider "a-contextual."
+Where is an overall theory of context in terms of which we can understand what it would be to say of something (a logical representation, say) that it was not contextually dependent?

 Considerations like this suggest that particular readings of formality can be most helpfully pursued within the context of the general theoretical edifices that have been constructed (more or less explicitly) in their terms.
-Five are particularly A28 important:
+Five are particularly important: